RooSoft/igniter/README.md

 ### Edit igniter.conf

-The sample config file is pre-populated with a list of imaginary lightning network pub keys you'll have to replace.
+The sample config file is pre-populated with a list of imaginary lightning network pub keys.
 They must be replaced by the nodes you're looking forward to rebalance through.
-Aliases can be added as a comment next to each of them.
+Aliases can be added as a comment next to each of them to make it more readable.

 Make sure that the last pub key is yours as this is where the funds will eventually land.

 Next, update AMOUNT with the quantity of satoshis that will be